 Merida is well worth visiting.
 The cultural Yucatan capital is bursting at the seams with history, culture, and gastronomy.

-The historic city itself is considered one of the best-preserved Spanish colonial cities in Latin America (perhaps second only to Campeche city).
+The historic city itself is considered one of the best-preserved Spanish colonial cities in Mexico (perhaps second only to Campeche city).
 You can spend days simply walking around Merida with no fixed plan and enjoying getting lost among its narrow streets and passageways.

 Some of the most notable Mayan ruins are nearby, including Mayapan, and Uxmal.
 If you consider yourself a foodie traveler, you will be impressed with the gastronomical scene in Merida.

 Merida is a sprawling mass of a city and it is actually larger than most people realize.
 However, most of the main tourist attractions are located in the historic centre so you can easily get around here purely on foot.
 The only exceptions to this are perhaps the Mayan World Museum and Dzibilchaltun which you need a cab to get to.

 Local buses do run around Merida but they can be confusing to navigate as a tourist and they do not always run on schedule.
 Distances in the city center can still be large (e.g. from the zocalo to the Paseo Montejo) and so, you may want to take an Uber or a Didi.